gulyslae/gulyslae.github.io/_posts/2019-08-06-SLAE32-egghunter.md

     ; author      : Sandro "guly" Zaccarini SLAE-1037
     ; purpose     : this code has been written for SLAE32 assignment 3
     ; license     : CC-BY-NC-SA
-    ; description :
-    ; this code will search a string in memory, repeated twice to avoid potential false positives, and when found jumps ; just after it to execute following code.
+    ; description : this code will search a string in memory, repeated twice to avoid ;               potential false positives, and when found jumps just after it to ;               execute following code.
-    ; because this course is about assembly, i'm trying avoid any C code, therefore also stage2 will be placed in this file in data section.
+    ;               because this course is about assembly, i'm trying avoid any C code, ;               therefore also stage2 will be placed in this file in data section.
     ;
-    ; the program starts from address memory 0x08048000 , because i know that .data places values there, and reads 4 bytes to compare to a known egg
-    ; should be noted that a different scenario, where for example i exploited a buffer overflow, i could've places stage2 at stack page and the
-    ; seek would be way longer
+    ; the program starts from address memory 0x08048000 , because i know that .data ; places values there, and reads 4 bytes to compare to a known egg ; note that in a different scenario, where for example i exploited a buffer overflow, ; i could've places stage2 at stack page and the seek would be a bit longer ;
+    ; i also know that not all addresses are readable by the program: that's why i'm ; checking if i can read before to compare.
     ;
-    ; i also know that not all addresses are readable by the program: that's why i'm checking if i can read before to compare.
+    ; during the journey i learned about scasd: the op compares edi and eax and is just ; 1 byte, when a classic cmp is 2. saving 2 bytes in an egghunter could be lifesaver, ; but i'm using cmp anyway here
     ;
-    ; during the journey i learned about scasd: the op compares edi and eax and is just one byte, when a classic ; cmp is 2. saving 2 bytes in an egghunter could be lifesaver, but i'm using cmp anyway here ;

     global _start